Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

 ```

-### All animations global radius restriction
+### All ANIMATIONS GLOBAL RADIUS RESTRICTION

-Using this you can limit how many animations can be played by ANY crate with ANY animation by ANY player in defined radius.
+Using this you can limit how many animations can be played by ANY crate with ANY animation by ANY player in a defined radius.

 ```yml
 open-restrictions: